sanchezcarlosjr/evanotebook/README.md

 * It supports MQTT, WebRTC, HTTP, WebSocket protocols out-of-box.
 * Each cell is a different web worker.
 * Peer to peer collaboration.
 We don't save anything about you and your peers.
+* Reactive charts, forms, email senders and so on.

 # Alternatives